Powered by RND

 56:12

-Canada's Local Gardener podcast will feature Dorothy, Shauna and a guest from Canada’s gardening world.
-The three will bring knowledge and humour to various topics for green thumbs and would-be green thumbs to listen to and enjoy.
-The monthly series will further cement the Local Gardener team as go-to gardening experts in the eyes of Canadians.
+Canada's Local Gardener podcast will feature Shauna and a guest or two from Canada’s gardening world.
+They will bring knowledge and humour to various topics for green thumbs and would-be green thumbs to listen to and enjoy.
+The series will further cement the Local Gardener team as go-to gardening experts in the eyes of Canadians.